RubingLi123/rubingli123.github.io/_pages/misc.md

 ---

-When I am not working on my research, I enjoy running marathon, snowboarding, playing the violin, traveling and writing.
+When I am not working on my research, I write, occasinally run marathons, go snowboarding and play the violin.

 <!---
 <figure class="half">